WilsonLeite/wilsonleite.github.io/reference/maui/mvvm.md

 <Picker ItemsSource="{Binding MyOptions}" />
 ```

-- Create a Command as an event handler:
+- Using a Command as an event handler:

 ```csharp
 [RelayCommand]
 private void ButtonClicked()